intrinio/javascript-sdk/docs/IndexApi.md

 # **getEconomicIndexDataPointText**
 > &#39;String&#39; getEconomicIndexDataPointText(identifier, tag)

-Get Economic Index Data Point (Text)
+Data Point (Text) for an Economic Index

 Returns a text value for the given &#x60;tag&#x60; for the Economic Index with the given &#x60;identifier&#x60;